 What is a Contingency Fee?

 There are many different ways a contingency fee can be set up.
-The predetermined percentage typically fluctuates depending upon how far into the legal process the case ultimately goes.
-In Texas, it is common to be 33.33% or 1/3 if the case settles prior to filing a lawsuit, 40% if the case settles after litigation starts or goes to a final judgment but does not go up on appeal and 45% if the case must be appealed.
+The predetermined percentage typically fluctuates depending on how far into the legal process the case ultimately goes.
+In Texas, it is common to be 33.33% or 1/3 if the case settles before filing a lawsuit, 40% if the case settles after litigation starts or goes to final judgment but does not go up on appeal, and 45% if the case must be appealed.

 Why Use a Contingency Fee Attorney for a Personal Injury Claim?

-Contingency fee agreements provide an opportunity for personal injury victims–who might otherwise not be able to afford access to justice–to properly seek legal recourse and get the compensation they deserve.
+Contingency fee agreements provide an opportunity for personal injury victims–who might otherwise not be able to afford access to justice–to seek legal recourse and get the compensation they deserve.
 The cost of litigating a personal injury claim can add up quickly.
-With investigation fees, deposition costs and more, contingency fee attorneys front a majority of these costs and collect their payment after a recovery is made.
+With investigation fees, deposition costs, and more, contingency fee attorneys front a majority of these costs and collect their payment after a settlement or judgment.
 This gives individuals who normally would not have the necessary financial resources the opportunity to receive the legal representation they deserve.

-Other benefits that come from choosing an attorney that works on a contingency fee basis is the clear and defined correlation between the client’s goals and the attorney’s goals.
-Because the attorney fees are contingent on the outcome of the plaintiffs claim, the plaintiff’s attorney is incentivised to work quickly and effectively to resolve the case at hand.
+Another benefit that comes from choosing an attorney who works on a contingency fee basis is the clear and defined correlation between the client’s goals and the attorney’s goals.
+Because the attorney fees are contingent on the outcome of the plaintiff’s claim, the plaintiff’s attorney has extra incentive to work quickly and effectively to resolve the case at hand.